-While a diet high in vegetables, fruits and dietary fiber, as well as dietary intake of lutein, zeaxanthin, zinc and polyunsaturated fatty acids including linoleic acid may decrease the risk of Non-Hodgkin Lymphoma, following a diet high in animal protein, fats and dairy products may increase the risk of Non-Hodgkin Lymphomas such as Diffuse Large B Cell Lymphoma (DLBCL).
+While a diet high in foods such as vegetables, fruits and dietary fiber, as well as dietary intake of lutein, zeaxanthin, zinc and polyunsaturated fatty acids including linoleic acid may decrease the risk of Non-Hodgkin Lymphoma, following a diet/foods high in animal protein, fats and dairy products may increase the risk of Non-Hodgkin Lymphomas such as Diffuse Large B Cell Lymphoma (DLBCL).
 Different studies found Vitamin D insufficiency as a key factor for clinical failures in Non-Hodgkin lymphoma patients, indicating that the use of Vitamin D supplements in these patients with Vitamin D deficiency may be a potential strategy to improve treatment/clinical outcomes, though clinical studies are needed to confirm the same.
 Also, while the intake of Selenium and Vitamin C supplements may have certain benefits in Non-Hodgkin lymphoma patients undergoing cancer treatment, dietary intake of nitrate and nitrite may not help.

 What is Lymphoma?